d-bl/MAE-gf/docs/counting-snow/index.md

 ### Reading guide

 You can  use a vector editor (like Inkscape) to apply changes to the downloads.
-For example bend the straight lines into workable pair diagrams.
+For example bend the straight lines into workable pair diagrams or make visible what is beyond the visible area.

 Some sets of permutations are provided as text, grouped by reflections.
 Only the smallest number in each group is presented as a diagram.